I Listened To The Podcast ‘Nice White Parents’ And Found Out I Am One

 This parent has a career in fundraising.
 It’s literally what he does.
-He and other parents take over the PTA and set up a gala to benefit the French program and succeed in raising a massive amount of money.
+He and other parents take over the PTA and set up a gala to benefit the French program; they succeed in raising a massive amount of money.

 And so a struggling school’s test score average rises, empty seats are filled, and integration is accomplished… on paper.
 But the predominantly Black and Brown kids who attend that school not because of the French program, but because it is their zoned school, experience no change in their schooling experience aside from the fact that now there’s a class full of rich white kids down the hall being taught in French.